-- 1.6 One of the aims of the NPPF is to significantly boost the supply at homes and to this end it states at para 68 that local planning authorities should ensure their planning policies identify a supply of land for: - Specific, deliverable sites for years one to five of the plan period, and; - Specific, deliverable sites or broad locations for growth, for years 6-10 and, where possible, for years 11-15 of the plan. - 1.7 The NPPF also states that local planning authorities may make an allowance for windfall sites in their land supply if there is compelling evidence that such sites will form a reliable source of supply.
+- 1.6 One of the aims of the NPPF is to significantly boost the supply of homes and to this end it states at para 69 that local planning authorities should ensure their planning policies identify a supply of land for: - Specific, deliverable sites for five years following the intended date of adoption, and; - Specific, deliverable sites or broad locations for growth, for the subsequent years 6-10 and, where possible, for years 11-15 of the remaining plan period. - 1.7 The NPPF also states that local planning authorities may make an allowance for windfall sites in their land supply if there is compelling evidence that such sites will form a reliable source of supply.

-2. Background
+2 Background

 - 2.1 The first SHLAA was undertaken by consultants and published in 2008.
 This was superseded in 2011 by a comprehensive review of the SHLAA and its methodology and a SHLAA Panel was appointed to advise on the process and outcomes.
-The principles and approach agreed by the Panel in 2011 have informed the updates of the SHLAA since 2011.
+The principles and approach agreed by the Panel in 2011 have informed the updates of the SHLAA since.
 To reflect updates in national policy and guidance and the need to review the Council's Local Plan, the SHELAA Housing Panel was reconvened in November 2017 to update the assessment methodology.
 The SHELAA Housing Panel provided expertise, information and advice on the housing market, including areas such as build rates and lead-in times.
 The Panel was made up from representatives of key stakeholders, adjacent local authorities, local house builders and external planning professionals.
 The methodology used in this assessment was agreed with the participants, as set out in the meeting minutes in Appendix 1.
-A further targeted update consultation has also been undertaken to inform this 2022 update, ensuring that information on build rates and lead-in times reflect current market evidence. - 2.2 Calls for sites have been carried out regularly since 2007, with the last formal exercise being undertaken in 2017.
+A further targeted update consultation was also undertaken to inform the 2022 update, ensuring that information on build rates and lead-in times reflect current market evidence. - 2.2 Calls for sites have been carried out regularly since 2007, with the last formal exercise being undertaken in 2017.
 Ad hoc submissions of new sites are accepted and included in the subsequent updates of the SHELAA, with especially large numbers of suggestions being received through the 2018, 2019 and 2021 Local Plan Review consultations in particular.
-The Council has also undertaken a proactive review of urban capacity sites to inform this 2022 update.
+The Council has also undertaken a proactive review of urban capacity sites to inform the 2022 update.

-3. South Staffordshire Local Plan
+3 South Staffordshire Local Plan

-3.1 The Council's current Local Plan is made up of two main documents; the adopted Core Strategy 2012 and Site Allocations Document 2018 (SAD).
+4.4 The Council's current Local Plan is made up of two main documents; the adopted Core Strategy 2012 and Site Allocations Document 2018 (SAD).